\textsc{NaVIDA}: Vision-Language Navigation with Inverse Dynamics Augmentation: NaVIDA Framework

 \subsection{Hierarchical Probabilistic Action Chunking}

 Instead of predicting a fixed small number of next actions, \textsc{NaVIDA} represents control as variable-length chunks to (a) amplify action-induced visual change for inverse-dynamic supervision and (b) allow farther-ahead decoding when confident, while keeping outputs consistent with the VLN action space.
 We use an HPAC mechanism to merge atomic actions in two stages.
-In the first probabilistic merging stage, up to $3$ temporally adjacent and visually consistent repetitions of the same atomic action are merged into a sub-chunk with probability $p$, which compacts micro-motions and reduces label noise.
+In the first probabilistic merging stage, up to $3$ temporally adjacent and visually consistent repetitions of the same atomic action are merged into a sub-chunk with probability $p$.
+This stochastic merging strategy compacts micro-motions and mitigates label noise, while avoiding the rigid and potentially over-aggressive compression induced by greedy schemes.
+By introducing controlled randomness into chunk boundaries, it preserves variability in action segmentation and improves robustness to minor execution fluctuations.
 In the second, deterministic merging stage, up to $n$ consecutive sub-chunks are merged into a final chunk, yielding a sequence that covers between $n$ and $3n$ atomic actions.
 The resulting grammar preserves fine-grained short-range decisions while permitting farther-ahead decoding when confidence is high, and it amplifies action-induced appearance and viewpoint changes, thereby producing more discriminative supervision signals.
 The complete procedure is summarized in Algorithm~\ref{alg:chunking}.
-This chunk representation is used as the training target, providing a unified label space for IDS and navigation action prediction, and supporting chunk-level uncertainty estimation used by the entropy-guided execution rule.
+This chunk representation is used as the training target, providing a unified label space for IDS and navigation action prediction.